xwmtp/color-palette/README.md

-## Color Pallette
+## Color Palette

-Used https://www.saurabhmisra.dev/setup-react-pwa-using-vite/ to set up pwa.
+Progressive web app to display a palette of colors.